Quantum simulations with multiphoton Fock states: Methods

-\textbf{Acknowledgements} MS, TS and AB were supported by the Foundation for Polish Science ``First Team'' project No.\ POIR.04.04.00-00-220E/16-00 (originally: FIRST\ TEAM/2016-2/17).
+TS, TM, AB and MS were supported by the Foundation for Polish Science `First Team' project No.\ POIR.04.04.00-00-220E/16-00 (originally: FIRST\ TEAM/2016-2/17) and the National Science Centre `Sonata Bis' project No. 2019/34/E/ST2/00273.
 AE and IW were supported by the Engineering and Physical Sciences Research Council project No. EP/K034480/1.
-MS thanks Pawe\l{} Kurzynski for discussions on quantum walks.